-At their December 2018 meeting, the Committee also considered adjustments to the base compensation and incentive compensation targets of each of our executive officers.
+At its December 2019 meeting, the Committee also considered adjustments to the base compensation and incentive compensation targets of each of our executive officers.
 The Committee periodically conducts a formal review of competitive compensation; the last such review was described in our Proxy Statement for the 2014 Annual Meeting of Shareholders.
-In interim years, the Committee generally considers the performance of the various executive officers and our CEO's assessment of such executive officer's performance in determining the appropriateness of adjustments in compensation.
-Based on that information, the Committee determined that it was appropriate to increase base salary for certain of our executive officers and made the following changes to the compensation arrangements for our named executive officers effective January 1, 2019:
+In interim years, the Committee generally considers the performance of the various executive officers and our Chief Executive Officer's assessment of such executive officer's performance in determining the appropriateness of adjustments in compensation.
+At its December 2019 meeting both the Committee and the Board decided to engage the Consultant to undertake a review of our peer group, compensation practices and the elements of our compensation packages, as well as a bench mark review of our executive officer's compensation packages overall.
+Consequently, each of the Committee and the Board determined to defer any change in the base compensation and incentive compensation targets of our executive officers until a meeting in March of 2020.
+In March of 2020 the Committee and the Board met and determined that in light of the ambiguities to the world economy inherent in the COVID-19 outbreak, no change from the 2019 amounts would be made to the base compensation or incentive compensation target amounts of our executive officers.
+The Committee and the Board further determined to revisit the 2020 base compensation and incentive compensation targets of our executive officers later in the 2020 fiscal year if, in their judgment, the economic climate warranted such a review.